Chapter 8. Sample Scenarios

 # puppet agent -t --waitforcert 10 --server satellite.example.com

-Sign the SSL certificate for the Puppet client in the Satellite Server web UI:
+Sign the SSL certificate for the Puppet client through the Satellite Server web UI:

-- Log in to the Satellite Server web UI.
+- Log in to the Satellite Server through the web UI.

 - Select Infrastructure > Capsules.

 - Select Certificates from the drop-down menu to the right of the required Capsule.